 Australia offers an exciting and multicultural environment for international students to pursue their studies.
 Students from all over the world come to Australia to study at William Blue because of the college’s exceptional reputation for producing successful graduates.

-Courses offered at William Blue include Hospitality, Commercial Cookery, Tourism, Event Management, Business and English.
+Courses offered at William Blue include Hospitality, Culinary Management, Tourism and Event Management and English.
 With a stunning campus located in the hospitality and tourism centre of Sydney – The Rocks, – and featuring views of the famous Opera House and the Sydney Harbour Bridge, you will learn the art of hospitality while enjoying the benefits of studying in one of Australia’s most popular tourist locations.
 For information on Course Fees, please download here.

 All of our programs include periods of Industry Placements with most placements in operational roles in hotels and restaurants being paid in Australia, which can be a great way to support your fees.

 Australia is known around the world for being an incredible place to live.
 The locals are friendly and it is a very safe place to live, with a strong economy and stable political environment.
 Australia has a pleasant year-round climate, with warm summers and mild winters, making it a great place to enjoy an outdoor lifestyle.
 Living in Sydney is comparable to major European or Asian cities.
 For information on living in Australia, including indicative costs of living and accommodation options, please download our International Course Guide.

 For information on student visas, please visit the Department of Immigration and Border Protection at www.immi.gov.au/students/